MohitBhimrajka/project-agora/deployment/README.md

 #### Prerequisites

-1. Complete all steps in the main project `README.md`, including running `setup_environment.sh`
+1. Complete all steps in the main project `README.md`, including running `setup_environment.sh`.
-2. Install the Google ADK CLI
+2. Install the Google ADK CLI and authenticate with Google Cloud.
-3. Authenticate with Google Cloud with permissions for Cloud Run, Cloud Build, and Artifact Registry
-4. Ensure required environment variables are set in your `.env` file
+3.  **Install Playwright Dependencies:** The `generate_diagram_from_mermaid` tool relies on Playwright.
+For Cloud Run deployment, the underlying container environment must have these dependencies.
+The `playwright` Python package handles this, but for local testing prior to deployment, ensure you have run:
+    ```bash
+    npx playwright install --with-deps
+    ```

 #### How to Use